Hall Effect Sensor Working Principle and Applications

 Figure 2: Analog signal conditioning

-For signal conditioning purposes, a differential amplifier is used that has the following characteristics
+For signal conditioning, a differential amplifier is employed, which has the following characteristics:

-Some of the important design steps of the signal conditioning unit of this sensor have been discussed below.
+ome of the important design steps involved in the signal conditioning unit of this sensor are discussed below.

-Figure 3 illustrates the signal conditioning system for the Hall Effect sensor with digital output.
-The important benefit of the digital sensor is that it will provide either logic 1 or logic 0 when there is the presence or absence of the magnetic field.
-It is easier to connect the digital output of the sensor with a microprocessor, microcontroller, and other digital devices.
+Figure 3 illustrates the signal conditioning system of a Hall Effect sensor with digital output.
+A key advantage of a digital Hall Effect sensor is that it provides a clear logic output—either logic 1 or logic 0—depending on the presence or absence of a magnetic field.
+This makes it easy to interface the sensor with microcontrollers, microprocessors, and other digital devices.

 Figure 3: Digital signal conditioning of Hall Effect Sensor